 While she dreamed of becoming a fiction writer, she did not view it as a possible future.
 Raised by a strong practical mother, Patricia chose to do something practical with her life and started a sixteen year career with a railway.
 She continued to dream and write for many years while working full-time and attending McGill University.
 Once married, she stopped writing all together to focus on a middle-class “normal” life.

 After the birth of her daughter, Patricia realized that she was her daughter’s first and most important example of a woman and she could not allow her dream to die.
 A French-Canadian movie, Tout est parfait (Everything Is Fine) reminded her so much of being a teenager that it inspired Rebecca and David, the main characters in Masks, which she self-published in 2010 and made the National Indie Excellence Finalist list.

-She has finished writing and editing her second novel, Stay: a coming of age story about a young woman needing to break away from her controlling father and yearning for the mother who abandoned her as an infant.
+In 2017, she published Secrets: a coming of age story about a young woman needing to break away from her controlling father and yearning for the mother who abandoned her as an infant.